Associate Degrees in Legal Professions (Other)

 There are 8 colleges that offer an associate degree in other legal professions.
 Learn more about the most popular 8 below:

 University of the District of Columbia comes in at #3 on our list of the most popular colleges offering associate degrees in other legal professions.
 Each year, around 3,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,292 per year, while in-state graduate students, on average, pay $9,234 per year.
-For the 2020-2021 academic year, 10 associate degrees were handed out to other legal professions majors at University of the District of Columbia.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+During the most recent year for which we have data, 10 people received their associate degree in other legal professions from University of the District of Columbia.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Explore Major by State